RelFost/System.Collections.Generic.Extension/README.md

 - **UpdateOrAdd**
   Updates an existing entry or adds a new one.
 Supports direct updates, actions, or custom value factories.

-## Installation

-Copy the `System.Collections.Generic.Extension.cs` file into your project.
-Make sure your project targets **.NET Framework 4.8.1**.

 ## Usage

 ### ContainsAllKeys / ContainsKeys